JeremyOttley/clojure-pastebin/README.md

-# exopaste
+# pastebin

-*Exopaste* is a simple pastebin-like service written in the [Clojure programming language](https://clojure.org/), and whose purpose is mainly to demonstrate how [Exoscale](https://www.exoscale.com) writes high performance Clojure applications.
+*Pastebin* is a simple pastebin-like service written in the [Clojure programming language](https://clojure.org/), and whose purpose is mainly to demonstrate how [Exoscale](https://www.exoscale.com) writes high performance Clojure applications.

-This project is the companion project for the series of *exopaste* articles published on our [Syslog blog](https://www.exoscale.com/syslog/).
+This project is the companion project for the series of *pastebin* articles published on our [Syslog blog](https://www.exoscale.com/syslog/).

 ## Running this project